Augustine Washington Jr.

 Augustine Washington Jr. (1720 – May 1762) was an American planter, military officer and politician best known for being the half-brother of George Washington.

 Early life

 A member of the Washington family.
 He was the third and youngest son of Augustine Washington (1694–1743) and, his first wife, Jane Butler (1699–1729).
-From his parent's marriage, he had an elder brother, Lawrence Washington.
+From his parents' marriage, he had an elder brother, Lawrence Washington.
 After his mother's death in 1729, his father married Mary Ball.
 From this marriage, he had several younger half-siblings, including George Washington, Elizabeth Washington, Samuel Washington, John Augustine Washington, and Charles Washington.

 His paternal grandparents were Lawrence Washington and Mildred Warner (the daughter of Augustine Warner Jr.).
 After his grandfather's death in 1698, his grandmother remarried to George Gale of Whitehaven, England, a prominent merchant who helped forge trade links between Whitehaven, England and Virginia.
 His mother, Jane Butler, had inherited about 640 acre from her father, Caleb Butler.